What Humans Can Actually Eat | Part II

 At Olduvai Gorge, Tanzania, Homo habilis remains from 2–3 million years ago show nitrogen-15 values of 8–10‰.
 Not herbivore values.
 Not even typical omnivore values.
 These are the signatures of animals consuming substantial quantities of other animals.

-Accompanying stone tools show characteristic percussion marks: specifically, the type of controlled fracturing used to extract marrow from long bones.
+Accompanying stone tools show characteristic percussion marks, the type of controlled fracturing used to extract marrow from long bones.
 Why marrow specifically?
-Because it’s 70-80% fat, providing 9 calories per gram in a neat, packageable form.
+It’s 70–80% fat, providing 9 calories per gram in a neat, packageable form.
 Early humans weren’t just hunting.
 They were targeting the fattiest tissues available.

 Move forward to Neanderthals.
-Shanidar Cave, Iraq, 70,000 years ago: nitrogen-15 values of 10-12‰.
+Shanidar Cave, Iraq, 70,000 years ago: nitrogen-15 values of 10–12‰.
 Apex predator levels.
-But dental calculus, fossilized plaque, preserves plant microfossils showing cooked grains and tubers.
+Dental calculus, fossilized plaque, preserves plant microfossils showing cooked grains and tubers.

-A pattern emerges across continents and climates: apex predator trophic levels for roughly 2 million years, then a gradual shift downward coinciding with agriculture.
+A pattern emerges across continents and climates: apex predator trophic levels for extended periods, then a gradual shift downward coinciding with agriculture.

 The Exceptions